venkiplus/nytimes/README.md

+# New York Times

+Advanced sample project using the Moovweb development framework.

 ## Basics
 This project works with Moovweb's development framework.
-To get it running, navigate to the folder in your terminal and start the Server with `sudo moov server`.
+To get it running, navigate to the folder in your command line and start the Server with `sudo moov server`.

 See detailed docs at http://beta.moovweb.com